mind-yer-website/mind-yer-website.github.io/docs/index.md

 - Use well-structured, semantic markup.

 - Use double quotes on all attributes.
-When using React.js for generating markup, we rely on single quotes.

 - Use soft tabs, 2 space indents.

 - Ensure you write valid HTML.
-Check using tools such as the [W3C Markup Validation Service](http://validator.w3.org/).

-- Do not omit [optional tags](http://www.whatwg.org/specs/web-apps/current-work/multipage/syntax.html#syntax-tag-omission).
-It may be unclear whether a tag has been deliberately omitted, or if it has been left out accidentally.

-- Although unquoted attributes are supported, always quote attribute values.

-    ```
-    <input type=text class=form__field form__field--string /> <!-- uh oh -->
-    ```

 - Omit protocols from external resources to prevent unintended security warnings through accidentally mixing protocols: